Intended Audience

 Closures in PHP

-Closures are anonymous functions that can be stored in variables, passed as arguments to other functions, or returned as values from other functions.
+Closures are anonymous functions (meaning they have no name) that can be stored in variables, passed as arguments to other functions, or returned as values from other functions.

-For any of my Laravel readers, you might have already used closures when adding database transactions.
+For any of my Laravel readers, you might have already used PHP closures when adding database transactions.

 Closures are defined using the function